andijakl/ndef-nfc/NdefDemo/readme.txt

 NDEF Library for Proximity APIs (NFC) in a Windows 10 (UWP), Windows 8.1 (WinRT) and Windows Phone 8 (Silverlight) app.

+You can download the Windows 10 example app from the [Windows Store](https://www.microsoft.com/store/apps/9nblggh5p3rm).

 Overview
 -------------------------------------------------------------------------------